SUMMER DAY CAMP

 All of our locations are run under the YMCA of Central Stark County Child Care Branch, which means that they are all held to the same high standard and work together to make sure camp looks the same regardless of which location you attend!

 We want all campers to feel valued, respected, and safe.
 If your child is experiencing bullying or any other issue, they should immediately report it to their camp counselor.
 We encourage children to use mediation skills (under counselor supervision) to come to a positive resolution.
-If this does not resolve the issue to your liking, you should contact the site director using the camp phone number found in your registration packet or the contact the district director overseeing your camp location.
+If this does not resolve the issue to your liking, you should contact the site director using the camp phone number or contact the district director overseeing your camp location.

 SAFETY AND MEDICAL NEEDS QUESTIONS